 Here’s advice from our Student Experience team about what you can do now to prepare for your first term at University from exploring modules to useful apps and resources.

-2. You’ll have an Academic Adviser throughout your studies who will help you plan your studies.
-Your adviser will contact you close to the start of the academic year to set up a (virtual) meeting to welcome you to the Kent community, get to know you better, and hear all about your plans for your time at Kent.
+You’ll have an academic adviser throughout your studies who will help you plan your studies.
+Your adviser will contact you close to the start of the academic year to set up a meeting to welcome you to the Kent community, get to know you better, and hear all about your plans for your time at Kent.

-3. Make a note of the different lecturers’ office hours.
+Make a note of the different lecturers’ office hours.
 ‘Office hours’ are set times of the week where academics run drop-in sessions.
 You can just pop in any time during those hours and we’re guaranteed to be there to answer any questions or offer advice.
-Information on each lecturers’ office hours is available on your School/Department website under ‘People’.
+Information on each lecturers’ office hours is available in the staff directory.

-5. The University also recommends useful apps that can help you to manage your time and information effectively.
-For example, the Assignment Survival Kit creates a deadline calendar for you.
-Study Guides give a survey of all aspects of academic practice necessary for you to master as an undergraduate.
+The University also recommends useful apps that can help you to manage your time and information effectively.
+Student Learning and Advisory Service give support on all aspects of academic practice necessary for you to master as an undergraduate.
 MyFolio is an online journal where you can record your reflections and achievements, and is really useful when you come to write a CV later.